why-ts/why-ts/libs/cli/README.md

 ## Commands

 Commands are constructed with the `command()` call and added to a Program with a string name.
+Command handler is registered by providing a callback to the `.handle()` function.

 ```ts
 import { program, command, option as o } from '@why-ts/cli';